Shubham-Katre/EmployeeManagmentSystem/README.md

 * PutMapping:

-This endpoint makes a call to method in AddressService class which is connected to database.
+This endpoint makes a call to the method in AddressService class which is connected to the database.
 In database we update Address.

 * DeleteMapping:

-This endpoint makes a call to method in AddressService class which is connected to database.
+This endpoint makes a call to the method in AddressService class which is connected to the database.
 In database we delete Address through API.